NDLUG/control-alt-delete/challenge01/README.md

 goes about decoding the account information in order to get access to the computing console.

-- *Part A*: What is the account name?
+- **Part A**: What is the account name?
-- *Part B*: What is the account password?
+- **Part B**: What is the account password?

+## Input

+You will be given the [Base 36] encoded information from the sticky note:

+    Username: XXXX
+    Password: XXXX

+## Output

+You should output the decoded information in the following format:

+    Username: ~decrypted~
+    Password: ~decrypted~

 [Base 36]: https://en.wikipedia.org/wiki/Base36